 Hiding the Ribbon can save you some vertical screen real estate, which can be particularly handy on a netbook or a tablet as they usually have smaller screens with a lower resolution.

 When you’ve minimized the Ribbon, a single click on one of the tabs will show you the available commands on that tab.
 This is similar to expanding a menu in “classic” applications or previous versions of Outlook.

 After clicking on a command, the Ribbon will automatically hide itself again.

 So compared to working with a maximized Ribbon, you’ll only need one additional click when you want to access commands on the Home menu or need to use multiple commands from a single Ribbon tab in succession.

 Quick Access Toolbar (QAT)

 To compensate the additional click, you could choose to add the commands which you use most often to the Quick Access Bar or learn their keyboard shortcuts.

-Note: Even though Outlook 2007 doesn’t show a icon in the top right corner, double clicking on any of the tabs or using the CTRL+F1 keyboard shortcut will also expand or hide the Ribbon.
+Note: Even though Outlook 2007 or Outlook 2013 don’t show a icon in the top right corner, double clicking on any of the tabs or using the CTRL+F1 keyboard shortcut will also expand or hide the Ribbon.